singh-man/books/crackingTheCoding/17_hard.md

 You might notice that the quadratic formula usually gives us two answers (see the+ or - part), yet in our code, we only use the (+) result.
 We never checked the (-) answer.
 Why is that?

 The existence of the "alternate" solution doesn't mean that one is the correct solution and one is "fake".
-It means that there are exactly two values forx which will correctly fulfill our equation: 2x² - 2sx  + (s² -t) = 0.
+It means that there are exactly two values for x which will correctly fulfill our equation: 2x² - 2sx  + (s² -t) = 0.

 That's true.
 There are.
 What's the other one?
 The other value is y!

-If this doesn't immediately make sense to you, remember thatx and y are interchangeable.
+If this doesn't immediately make sense to you, remember that x and y are interchangeable.
 Had we solved for y earlier instead of x, we would have wound up with an identical equation: 2y² - 2sy + (s² - t) = 0.
-So of course y could fulfillx's equation andx could fulfill y's equation.
+So of course y could fulfill x's equation and x could fulfill y's equation.
 They have the exact same equation.
-Sincex and y are both solutions to equations that look like2 [something]² - 2s [something]  + s² - t =  0, then the other something that fulfills that equation must be y.
+Since x and y are both solutions to equations that look like2 [something]² - 2s [something]  + s² - t =  0, then the other something that fulfills that equation must be y.

 Still not convinced?
 Okay, we can do some math.
 Let's say we took the alternate value for x: [-b  - sqrt(b² - 4ac)] / 2a.
 What's y?
 ```